What Does the Americans with Disabilities Act Prohibit?

 An employer may reasonably accommodate an employee without providing the exact accommodation that the employee requested.
 Rather, the employer may provide an alternative reasonable accommodation.
 Nonetheless, “a reasonable accommodation should provide a meaningful equal employment opportunity.
 Meaningful equal employment opportunity means an opportunity to attain the same level of performance as is available to nondisabled employees having similar skills and abilities.”
 H.R.Rep.
 No. 101–485, pt.
 2, at 66 (1990), reprinted in 1990 U.S.C.C.A.N.
 303, 349.

-Disability Discrimination Lawyers Serving Maryland Virginia and Washington DC
+Disability Discrimination/ADA Lawyers Serving Maryland Virginia and Washington DC

-Hiring a proven and effective advocate is critical to obtaining the maximum recovery in a sexual harassment case.
+Hiring a proven and effective advocate is critical to obtaining the maximum recovery in a disability discrimination case.
 Eric Bachman, Chair of the Firm’s Discrimination Practice, has substantial experience litigating precedent-setting individual and class action discrimination cases.
 His wins include a $100 million settlement in a disparate impact Title VII class action and a $16 million class action settlement against a major grocery chain.

 Having served as Special Litigation Counsel in the Civil Rights Division of the Department of Justice and as lead or co-counsel in numerous jury trials, Bachman is trial-tested and ready to fight for you to obtain the relief that you deserve.